The Church’s Ministry with Dementia Online Teaching Series Returns!

 What to Expect:

-In this three-month online cohort, you will read the book Ministry with the Forgotten: Dementia through a Spiritual Lens.
+In this four-month online cohort, you will read the book Ministry with the Forgotten: Dementia through a Spiritual Lens.
 Be sure to take advantage of Cokesbury's discounted pricing and purchase your copy before you start the course.
 Click here to get your copy!

 Participants will have the opportunity to engage in reflective questions and journal their reflections about ministry with those who are living with dementia and their caregivers.